-If your common shares are held by a broker, bank, or nominee, then you are considered the beneficial owner of common shares held in "street name," and the Notice of Internet Availability of Proxy Materials or the proxy materials, as appropriate, are being forwarded to you by the broker, bank, or nominee.
-As the beneficial owner of common shares held in "street name," you have the right to direct the broker, bank, or nominee how to vote those shares and are also invited to attend the Meeting if you obtain a legal proxy from the broker, bank, or nominee.
-However, because you are not the shareholder of record, you may not vote in person at the Meeting unless you obtain a legal proxy from the broker, bank, or nominee.
+If your common shares are held by a broker, bank, or nominee, then you are considered the beneficial owner of common shares held in "street name," and the Notice of Internet Availability of Proxy Materials or the proxy materials, as appropriate, are being forwarded to you by your broker, bank, or nominee.
+As the beneficial owner of common shares held in "street name," you have the right to direct your broker, bank, or nominee how to vote those shares and you are invited to attend the Meeting if you obtain a legal proxy from your broker, bank, or nominee.
+However, because you are not the shareholder of record, you may not vote in person at the Meeting unless you obtain a legal proxy from your broker, bank, or nominee.
+See also, "How do I vote?" below.